librariesio/documentation/data.md

 ### Requests

-Our strategy is to gather and share information about open source software to create a stronger ecosystem and help developers make more informated decisions about the software they use.
+Our strategy is to gather and share information about open source software to create a stronger ecosystem and help developers make more informed decisions about the software they use.
 If there's some data that Libraries.io does not currently collect that you would like to use in your research, application or service please [create a ticket for it](https://github.com/librariesio/metrics/issues/new).